Asta Halkjær From

 About me

-I am currently employed as a full-stack software developer at Dalux.
+I worked for a year as a full-stack software developer at Dalux where I:

 I was a PhD student at DTU Compute from February 2020 to February 2023 working on Formally Correct Deduction Methods for Computational Logic, especially using the proof assistant Isabelle/HOL.
 My supervisor was Jørgen Villadsen and my co-supervisor was Nina Gierasimczuk.
 DTU granted me a Young Researcher Award for my PhD.